armbian/documentation/docs/User-Guide_Migration_from_Bananian.md

 ### All hardware will die eventually

-A lot of Bananian installations today run 24/7 for 3 years or even longer.
-While these little SBC are well suited for light-weight server tasks the hardware can't exactly be called 'server grade'.
+A lot of Bananian installations today have been running 24/7 for 3 years or even longer.
+While these little SBC are well suited for light-weight server tasks, the hardware can't exactly be called 'server grade'.
 Please keep this in mind if you're about to spend some time on a manual migration attempt that once you're done maybe your hardware will stop working few weeks/months later if it already runs +24 months.

 ### Hardware up to the task?